milaboratory/docs/docs/mixcr/guides/qiaseq-tcr.md

 `--species hsa`
 : determines the organism species (hsa for _Homo Sapiens_).
 Note we choose Human because mice were humanized.

-`-p default_4.0`
+`-p generic-amplicon-with-umi`
-:  a default preset of MiXCR parameters which includes a dedicated TCR aligner.
+:  a preset of MiXCR parameters for amplicon data with UMIs.

 `-OvParameters.geneFeatureToAlign="VTranscriptWithout5UTRWithP"`
 : Sets a V gene feature to align.
 Check [gene features](../reference/ref-gene-features.md) for more info.